 Let’s discuss each of these reasons in detail and their troubleshooting solution.

 6 Solutions for Keurig not pumping water

 There are some quick fixes to resolve Keurig not pumping water issue!

 Solution 1) Descale your Keurig coffee machine

 Seemingly, clogged water lines and filters are one of the most prominent reasons why you’re Keurig not pumping water properly.

-Water used to brew coffee left behind some minerals that cause limescale buildup inside the machine.
+Water used to brew coffee in Keurig left some minerals that cause limescale buildup inside the machine.
 With time, this buildup gets big enough and ultimately results in clogged pipelines.
 This can also cause the Keurig to drip slowly.

 So it is recommended by Keurig to descale your machine every 3 to 6 months or after every 300 cups of coffee whichever comes first.